2013 Workshop

-The first Boot Camp was co-organized by the Getty Conservation Institute and the Yale Institute for the Preservation of Cultural Heritage.
+The first Boot Camp was co-organized by the Getty Conservation Institute and the Yale Institute for the Preservation of Cultural Heritage, taking place at Yale University, November 5–8, 2013.

-Twenty participants from around the world, including Singapore, Qatar, Japan, Norway, Ireland as well as the United attended the four day workshop, which took place at Yale’s Center for Conservation and Preservation and the Yale University Art gallery.
+Twenty participants from around the world, including Singapore, Qatar, Japan, Norway, Ireland, and the United States attended the four-day workshop, which was held at Yale’s Center for Conservation and Preservation and the Yale University Art gallery.

 The first three days of the workshop provided in-depth training in the principles of X-ray fluorescence spectroscopy and the collection and interpretation of data, and focused primarily on qualitative analysis and the use of handheld instrumentation.

-Workshop instructors paired interactive lectures with hands-on instrument use, data processing and interpretation and illustrated the study of cultural heritage collections with examples from Yale University’s collections.
+Workshop instructors paired interactive lectures with hands-on instrument use as well as data processing and interpretation, while illustrating the study of cultural heritage collections with examples from Yale University’s collections.

-The fourth day of the XRF Boot Camp was dedicated specifically to the analysis of painted surfaces, focusing on the common challenges faced by conservators of paintings, objects and works on paper when dealing with multilayer coatings on a variety of substrates.
+The fourth day of the boot camp was dedicated specifically to the analysis of painted surfaces, focusing on the common challenges faced by conservators of paintings, objects, and works on paper when dealing with multilayer coatings on a variety of substrates.

 Instructors